wp-plugins/osm/readme.txt

 * visualizes popup-html-markers (list in txt-file or single in the shortcode)
 * visualize all geotagged posts of your blog in one map
 * visitor can add marker by comments
-* use custom field to add geodata to your blog
+* use custom field to add geolocation to your blog
 * geo data are written to html-meta tags of your blog
 * visit [THE PLUGIN PAGE](http://www.Fotomobil.at/wp-osm-plugin/ "Link to osm plugin") to see samples and read news!
 * visit [THE WIKI PAGE](http://wiki.openstreetmap.org/wiki/Wp-osm-plugin "Link to Wiki") to get details about the tags!